Updated 2nd July 2014

 In 1919 disheartened by the murder of their friend and manager Jim Barclay, Ritchie and Phillips sell the Station to the Allen brothers who held the Station for the next five years.

 In 1924 the Station is sold to a syndicate from Alexandria comprising Reginald Barnewell, John Rennie, Ralph Fry and a Mr Hoban.
 This syndicate held the Station for ten years.

 In 1934 Alex Guy with his sons Jack and Arthur purchase the property and hold it for 36 years.

 In 1988 National Parks bought the Wonnangatta Station from the Gilder’s and incorporated it into the Alpine National Park.
-With Government Policy of banning all cattle grazing in National Parks an era came to an end for the Wonnangatta Station.
-For me a person who visited the Station during its period of cattle grazing it no longer holds the same romance.
-However I believe we still have to be grateful that National parks have not closed the Station off to 4W Drives as I personally no longer have the physical ability to walk in.
-However as a 4W Driver I respect the bush and I do not cut up the tracks and I always take my rubbish home with me, like every user of the park should.
+With Government Policy of banning all cattle grazing in National Parks an era ended for the Wonnangatta Station.
+For me, a person who visited the Station during its period of cattle grazing it no longer holds the same romance.
+However, we still must be grateful that National parks have not closed the Station off to 4W Drives as I personally no longer have the physical ability to walk in.
+However, as a 4W Driver I respect the bush and I do not cut up the tracks and I always take my rubbish home with me, like every user of the park should.

 BIRTHS IN WONNANGATTA STATION.